viniciusyoshioka/eslint-config/README.md

     },
   },
   {
-    // Custom ESLint config
+    // Your ESLint config
   },
 ]
 ```

 ## Configs

-- `default`
+- `recommended`

-    This config is the default.
+    This config is the recommended.
 It includes `formatting`, `javascript` and
     `typescript` configs.

 - `formatting`